techbliss/NAS_DNS_AUTOMAPPER/README.md

 # **Usage**

-App will show in windows system tray menu. left click icon to setup new server at forst launch, or when changing server. right click for other options.
+App will show in windows system tray menu. left click icon to setup new server at first launch, or when changing server. right click for other options.
 **Dont type https://, just type dns name like screenshot of GUI**